Tears are falling from my eyes as I’m writing this blog post. I’m experiencing this the first time.

 No, this is bullshit.

-We met after 22 years with the blessing of technology—Facebook and WhatsApp.
-I had almost forgotten his face but I immediately recognized him with the cute smile he had.
+We met after 22 years with the blessing of technology — Facebook and WhatsApp.
+I’d almost forgotten his face but I immediately recognized him with the cute smile he had.
 Two decades must have given him scars of struggle, challenges but that couldn’t change the smile on his face.

 It’s mentioned Bhagavad Gita that change is permanent, but there’s a hidden verse in one of the chapters that say that Saji’s smile is also permanent.
 But you won’t find it because your eyes are corrupt and you don’t cherish his smile the way I do!

-My friend is far from me. he stays saat samundar paar in the USA.
-The land and where I may not reach even in saat janam but he’s a loving-kind human.
-But this is not the best part, the best part is that he has a soul-mate that is equally loving-kind and shares the same cute, adorable, delightful smile.
+My friend is far from me. he stays saat-samundar paar in the USA.
+The land and where I may not reach even in saat-janam but he’s a loving-kind human.
+But this isn’t the best part, the best part is that he has a soul-mate that’s equally loving-kind and shares the same cute, adorable, delightful smile.

 Saji and Prathusha remind me of good times.
 They remind me of all the good things in life that are not scarce, not extinct.